Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/manager/access-management/030_user-management.en.md

 ╰────────────────────┴───────────┴─────────────────────────┴─────────────────────────╯
 ```

-You can see the email addresses of the users and their stati.
+You can see the email addresses or usernames of the users and their stati.

 > A user that does not have the status APPROVED has no special permissions, no matter which roles they have.